-All farmers have the right to borrow up to a maximum of 3 times the value of their current savings.
+All youth/vulnerable families have the right to borrow up to a maximum of 3 times the value of their current savings.

-The monthly service charge for loans is determined by the farmers at the beginning of the cycle, in the form of a percentage value (5 - 10%).
+The monthly service charge for loans is determined by the youth/vulnerable families at the beginning of the cycle, in the form of a percentage value (5 - 10%).
 It cannot be changed during the cycle.